Disclaimer Examples

 A detailed copyright disclaimer is not legally required, but it is a strong deterrent against copyright infringement by showing users that you know the law and will defend your claim.

-Your business’s copyright claim can be detailed in your terms and conditions under an intellectual property rights clause, like how we do it in our agreement, shown below.
+Your business’s copyright claim can be detailed in your terms and conditions under an intellectual property rights clause, as Termly does in the example below.

 business-copyright-in-terms-and-conditions-intellectual-property-rights-clause

-This sample disclaimer clause allows you to lay claim to your site’s creative assets.
+This sample disclaimer clause allows you to claim ownership of your site’s creative assets.
 However, notifying users of your copyright as soon as they access your site is also important.

 One effective way to do this is to place a copyright notice in your site’s footer.
 It should be comprised of the following four parts: